llovee91/Sliding-Puzzle/readme.md

 #To play
 [http://llovee91.github.io/Sliding-Puzzle/](http://llovee91.github.io/Sliding-Puzzle/) or download the files of this repo and open index.html.

-###Game Mode
+###Game Mode (Time)
 In "Time" mode, the player who finishes arranging the puzzle first WINS.
 To add on some excitements, the puzzle will restart every (1) 30 seconds for a puzzle size of 3x3 and (2) 60 seconds for a puzzle size of 4x4 until either of the player wins.
+Since player 2 finished arranging the puzzle before player 1, player 2 wins.
 ![alt tag](https://raw.githubusercontent.com/llovee91/Sliding-Puzzle/master/images/Time-mode.png)

+###Game Mode (Step)
 In "Step" mode, the player who finishes arranging the puzzle in the least amount of steps WINS.
+Since player 2 finished arranging the puzzle in less steps than player 1, player 2 wins.
 ![alt tag](https://raw.githubusercontent.com/llovee91/Sliding-Puzzle/master/images/step-mode.png)

 ###Game Rule
 Players can only (1) move the puzzle pieces that are adjacent to the empty space (colored in light brown) and (2) move the puzzle pieces in the direction of the empty space.